chop-dbhi/ehb-datasources/README.md

 eHB Datasources is a dependency of the Biorepository Portal and should be installed in the context of that application.

-eHB Datasources does have a dependency on Django for templating.
+eHB Datasources does have a dependency on Jinja for templating.
 Otherwise, if you'd like to test the package run:

 `pip install -r requirements.txt`